About the GC-CPEH

-The overarching goals of the GC-CPEH are to stimulate impactful environmental health science research, provide inter-institutional access to resources and state-of-the-art technologies, foster community engagement, and enable rapid coordination of research and response activities during and after environmental disasters.
+The GC-CPEH drives impactful environmental health research by providing access to shared resources and advanced technologies, fostering career development and community engagement, and enabling rapid research coordination and response before, during, and after environmental disasters.

-The GC-CPEH facilitates cross-disciplinary interactions to improve human environmental health in three Thematic Focus Areas:
+Facilitating cross-disciplinary interactions to improve human environmental health in three Thematic Focus Areas.

 Baylor College of Medicine